 Boulder offers over 150 miles of hiking and biking trails and 45,000 acres of open space – guaranteeing there is something for everyone, regardless of ability level.

 Points of interest for hikers include Chautauqua Park, which offers various of moderate to strenuous trails that provide access into the Flatirons.
 Chautauqua Park is a protected destination located within the Boulder City Limits.

 The Flatirons are five unique rock formations with tons of opportunities for exploration.
 Nearby Estes Park and Rocky Mountain National Park is a hiker’s heaven comprised of protected mountains, forests, and alpine meadows.

 Some of the wildlife you’ll encounter around Boulder include Abert’s squirrels, foxes, coyotes, mule deer, black bears, and mountain lions.
 Boulder residents are serious about preserving their beautiful natural resources — so it’s important to follow suit.

-FUN FACT – Boulder elevation is 5,430 feet so factor that into the elevation gain you will get from many of these hikes!
+FUN FACT – Boulder elevation is 5,430 feet so factor that into the altitude gain you will get from many of these hikes!

 Wrapping It Up…